 - A. Airport Safety and Compatibility.
 Uses permitted within the ALI zone that are also located within the Airport Safety and Compatibility Overlay Zone shall comply with applicable standards in the Airport Safety and Compatibility Overlay Zone. - B. Notice: Timely notice of applications for permits in the ALI zone shall be provided to the Oregon Department of Transportation, the Oregon Department of Aviation, and the United States Department of Navy. - C. Uses Permitted Outright.
-In the ALI zone, the following uses are permitted outright: - 1.
-All uses permitted outright in the Air/Industrial Park Zone, Al. - Data Center.
-Subject to review of compliance with Statewide Planning Goals 11 Public Facilities and 14 Urbanization and Article 9. - 3.
-Storage buildings and warehouses. - 4.
-Utility structures. - D. Uses Permitted under Prescribed Conditions.
+In the ALI zone, the following uses are permitted outright: - All uses permitted outright in the Air/Industrial Park Zone, Al. - Storage buildings and warehouses. - Utility structures. - D. Uses Permitted under Prescribed Conditions.
 In the ALI zone, the following uses are permitted upon demonstration of compliance with the standards in this section. - Solar energy projects.
-Where the United States Department of Navy indicates that the location of solar panels would impact Navy flight operations, consideration shall be given to any design recommendations offered by the Navy. - Light industrial uses, where the Department of Aviation does not provide evidence demonstrating that such activity would create a safety hazard or limit approved airport uses. - Agricultural processing, where the Department of Aviation does not provide evidence demonstrating that such activity would create a safety hazard or limit approved airport uses. - Speedway uses, subject to compliance with the standards in the Speedway Limited Use Overlay Zone. - E. Dimensional Requirements.
+Where the United States Department of Navy indicates that the location of solar panels would impact Navy flight operations, consideration shall be given to any design recommendations offered by the Navy. - 2.
+Light industrial uses, where the Department of Aviation does not provide evidence demonstrating that such activity would create a safety hazard or limit approved airport uses. - Agricultural processing, where the Department of Aviation does not provide evidence demonstrating that such activity would create a safety hazard or limit approved airport uses. - Speedway uses, subject to compliance with the standards in the Speedway Limited Use Overlay Zone. - Data Centers, subject to general conditions. - E. Dimensional Requirements.
 In the ALI zone, the following dimensional standards shall apply:

-Commented [LJ1]: Use Standards for Data Center.
+Commented [LJ1]: Data Centers as a Conditional Use Permit.